-- 2.1 With the exception of schools based staff, this policy applies to all employees covered by NJC conditions of service for Local Government Services or the JNC conditions of service for Chief Officers in Local Authorities who meet any of the reasons for redeployment set out in Section 1.0 above. - 2.2 Since the objective of the Redeployment Policy is primarily to avoid termination of employment in specific situations, positions which are 1 or 2 grades up or 1 grade down from their existing grade will be considered to enable greater flexibility for managing change.
+- 2.1 With the exception of schools based staff, this policy applies to all employees who meet any of the reasons for redeployment set out in Section 1.0 above. - 2.2 Since the objective of the Redeployment Policy is primarily to avoid termination of employment in specific situations, positions which are 1 or 2 grades up or 1 grade down from their existing grade will be considered to enable greater flexibility for managing change.
 For all other posts, applications must be made in the normal way. - 2.3 Changes driven by reorganisation which result in the possibility of part of the council's operations being contracted-out do not come within the scope of this Procedure.
-These matters are dealt with in the council's Blue Book provisions. - 2.4 Nothing in this procedure is intended to be contractually binding upon the council, and the provisions may be unilaterally varied by the council after reasonable and appropriate consultation with unions. - 2.5 This procedure does not apply to employees being dealt with as a result of poor performance during their probationary period. - 2.6 The redeployment process is not for people who want a new job or change of career. - 2.7 Eligibility for redeployment will cease on expiry of a fixed-term contract or the expiry of notice issued.
-Individual employees should therefore put themselves forward for consideration for any suitable vacancies prior to expiry of their notice period and should continue to do so on the occasions where an extended job search is granted. - 2.8 Agency and other workers not employed by the Council, generally have no rights or entitlements under this procedure.
+These matters are dealt with in the council's Blue Book provisions. - 2.4 Nothing in this procedure is intended to be contractually binding upon the council, and the provisions may be unilaterally varied by the council after reasonable and appropriate consultation with unions. - 2.5 This procedure does not apply to employees being dealt with as a result of poor performance during their probationary period. - 2.6 The redeployment process is not for people who want a new job or change of career. - 2.7 Eligibility for redeployment for those on a fixed-term contract (applicable to a fixed term contract of at least 2 years' duration or longer, and which is not renewed).
+In these circumstances individual employees should therefore put themselves forward for consideration for any suitable vacancies prior to expiry of their notice period and should continue to do so on the occasions where an extended job search is granted.
+For permanent staff accepting a temporary/fixed term post or secondment position please refer to specific guidance in Section 7.0 of the Redeployment Procedure. - 2.8 Agency and other workers not employed by the Council, generally have no rights or entitlements under this procedure.
 However, where a worker is claiming employment rights, individual cases should be judged on their merits, in consultation with Human Resources.